renzuzu/renzu_motels/README.md

 # Beta Version
 ```
-some features im looking to add later like Job Owneds , mysql supports and correct hour duration when viewing Occupants.
+some features im looking to add later like Job Owneds
 ```